Ong Ye Kung: Political career

 In the lead-up to the 2020 general election, Ong was widely seen as one of the three leading candidates (alongside Heng Swee Keat and Chan Chun Sing) to succeed Lee Hsien Loong as Prime Minister of Singapore.
 Ong led the PAP team in Sembawang GRC and they won with about 67% of the vote.
 Ong's former Gambas ward was merged with part of Khaw Boon Wan's former Sembawang ward, forming the new Sembawang Central ward which Ong has since represented.

 On 23 April 2021, Ong was appointed co-chair of the multi-ministerial committee formed on 22 January 2020 to manage the COVID-19 pandemic in Singapore.
 Following a Cabinet reshuffle on 15 May 2021, Ong relinquished his portfolio as Minister for Transport and succeeded Gan Kim Yong as Minister for Health.

 Ong was considered by many to be one of the most likely candidates to succeed Heng Swee Keat as leader of the fourth-generation (4G) team, however it was ultimately revealed that Finance Minister Lawrence Wong had the most support compared to the other candidates.

 On 23 April 2025, Ong stood for re-election in Sembawang GRC, and was successfully nominated.
 He led the PAP team, which also consisted of incumbent MPs Mariam Jaafar and Vikram Nair, and new faces Gabriel Lam and Ng Shi Xuan.
 His team won in a three-cornered fight with the National Solidarity Party (NSP) and Singapore Democratic Party (SDP).

-On 6 May 2025, 3 days after the general election, Ong, alongside fellow ministers Chee Hong Tat and Ng Chee Meng (who later requested to be excluded from the Cabinet), was caught in a publicised scandal of the three dining with convicted money launderer Su Haijin.
+On 6 May, 3 days after the general election, it was revealed that Ong, alongside fellow ministers Chee Hong Tat and Ng Chee Meng, had dined with convicted money launderer Su Haijin in a photo.

+Ong retained his Minister for Health portfolio and was also appointed Coordinating Minister for Social Policies in the Cabinet of Singapore by Prime Minister Lawrence Wong.